cssnr/npm-outdated-action/README.md

 - Automatically report npm outdated packages on a PR and add a comment.
 - Report wanted and latest with option to only report wanted.
+- Option to exclude packages by name from being reported.
 - Option to customize columns visibility and columns order.
 - Option to display results expanded or collapsed.
 - Option to display `npx npm-check-updates` output.